 Follow nature’s example

-- holding in moisture
+- hold moisture in

 - break down to provide nutrients over time for the plant